viewplatgh/docker-redmine/README.md

 Dockerfile to build a Redmine container image.
 This is based on [Sameersbn docker-redmine](https://github.com/sameersbn/docker-redmine)

-The aim of this repo is to create a running redmine in docker container as simple/soon as possible.
-It's using an internal mysql.
+The aim of this repo is to create a running redmine in docker container as simple/soon as possible.It's using an internal mysql.

 # Steps to use
 - Pull viewpl/docker-redmine image

 ```bash
 docker pull viewpl/docker-redmine
 ```
 - Run the bash file to launch container

 ```bash
 ./runrdm.sh
 ```
-- Visit the redmine home page via browser https://localhost or if deployed on a remote machine https://[remote machine ip address]
+- Visit the redmine home page via browser

+https://localhost

+or if deployed on a remote machine

+https://[remote machine ip address]

+Ignore the security warning from browser

+- Use U/P admin/admin to login and use

+//NOTE: Following instructions are from [Sameersbn docker-redmine](https://github.com/sameersbn/docker-redmine)

 ## Version